-Florence may be 260 km (160 miles) from Rome, but a high speed train whisks visitors to this Renaissance city in 90 minutes, making a day trip feasible.
-Once there, visitors will have to make some tough choices since only one day in this city isn’t long enough to see everything.
+Visitors will have to make some tough choices since only one day in this city isn’t long enough to see everything.
 A must-see is the Duomo, Florence’s cathedral that is about a half-hour walk from Santa Maria Novella train station.
 Comfortable walking shoes are a must since cobblestone streets are narrow and uneven.
 The world-class Uffizi art gallery showcases the best Italian Renaissance artists Travelers can ogle the over-the-top wealth of the Medici family at the Pitti Palace or just wander the streets in the historic center seeking statuary, such as the replica of Michelangelo’s David (the original is at the Accademia museum).
 End the day nibbling a gelato cone and walking across the Ponte Vecchio over the Arno River.

-A two-hour train ride from Rome to the lovely hill region of Umbria will bring you to the medieval town of Assisi where you can explore significant religious sites, Roman ruins and artistic beauty.
+A trip from Rome to the lovely hill region of Umbria will bring you to the medieval town of Assisi where you can explore significant religious sites, Roman ruins and artistic beauty.
 The town’s main attraction is the Basilica of St. Francis, the eternal resting place of Italy’s patron saint.
 Most of the cobblestone streets in town lead to this beautiful cathedral where you can admire its exquisite architecture and interior ceilings and walls that are embellished with stunning frescoes.
 Surrounding the basilica, you will discover medieval houses and shops that are well worth a look.
 Other sites not to miss include Piazza del Comune, the town center, with its old clock tower, the Church of Santa Maria Sopra Minerva with its Roman columns, and St. Claire’s Basilica, which offers scenic views of the valley below.

 While in the Umbria region, you might also want to visit the charming town of Orvieto situated majestically on a big chunk of volcanic rock called tuff.
 Its impressive cathedral, the Duomo, which is considered one of Italy’s finest with its stunning mosaics and frescoes, influenced Michelangelo’s Sistine Chapel.
 It would certainly be well worth the time to explore the city’s labyrinth of underground tunnels.
 Carved 3,000 years ago from volcanic rock by the Etruscans to provide escape routes for the nobility, these elaborate tunnels contain grandiose rooms, stairs, cisterns and quarries.
 The city’s oldest church, San Giovenale, is also worth a visit as well as both the 14th century Albornoz Fortress and St. Patrick’s Well, which was uniquely designed to supply water for the city during war times.